 Mick Ellerbeck: "The insight we now have into our presses, enabled by IQM, is an extremely useful addition."
-Mick Ellerbeck is joined by colleague Richard van Esch, the man tasked with optimising the print process in Amsterdam every day on the basis of graphs generated by IQM.
+Mick Ellerbeck is joined by colleague Richard van Esch, the man tasked with optimizing the print process in Amsterdam every day on the basis of graphs generated by IQM.
 "Previously, we could only get that same level of insight through manual checks on the press," explains Richard van Esch, "but now we can pinpoint exactly where there's a problem in the printing process and find out whether maintenance is required.
 Efficiency is improved all-round as a result.
-In
+In the past, maintenance on components would take place on a chronological, not on a needs basis", explains Richard van Esch while at the same time as showing us some IQM graphs.
+"We simply didn't know which parts needed maintenance the most.
+Now we can prioritize.
+And despite working with fewer operators, we can focus our efforts more, that makes a huge difference."

-IDS-3D in action on the manroland TELEMAN press at TMG in Amsterdam.
+IDS-3D in action on the Manroland TELEMAN press at TMG in Amsterdam